 About your education

 What is the biggest challenge you have faced?
-How did you overcome it?
+Were you able to overcome it?
+How?

 If you had to live a day of your life as one of the living or dead personality, who would it be and why?